freezy/dmd-extensions/LibDmd/Output/Virtual/Dmd/README.md

 game's DMD, but sets the style as the global default.
 This is also true when no game is running, in which case there is no dropdown and the button is just labeled *Apply*.

+### Images

+You can use images for the border and glass effects.
+While you can use absolute path names, dmdext also looks into its "data folder", which allows you to provide machine-independent relative paths.
+It's also where the images included with dmdext are.

+The data path is called `dmdext` and is *relative to DmdDevice.ini*.
+For example, if your DmdDevice.ini sits at `C:\Visual Pinball\VPinMAME\DmdDevice.ini`, the data path is at `C:\Visual Pinball\VPinMAME\dmdext`.

+The default images are in the `textures` sub folder, so if you drop a new `border.png` into `C:\Visual Pinball\VPinMAME\dmdext\textures\frames`, the value of the relative path in DmdDevice.ini would be `textures\frames\border.png`.